-Winter Day Trips: 9 Family Fun Spots Near NYC
+Winter Day Trips: 10 Ideas For Family Fun Near NYC

-Whether you prefer spending the winter months snuggling on the couch or frolicking in the snow, there's one thing we can all agree upon—sometimes, you just need to get out the city for a change of pace.
-So we pulled together a list of family-fun day trips that appeal to all sorts of interests, from budding naturalists to full-fledged ski bunnies.
+Whether you prefer spending the winter months snuggling on the couch or frolicking in the snow, there's one thing we can all agree upon: Sometimes, you just need to get out of town for a change of pace.
+So we pulled together a list of family-fun filled winter day trips that appeal to all sorts of interests, from budding artists to full-fledged ski bunnies.
 Best of all, these destinations are all two hours or less from New York City by car, and we think they're all worth the trip.

-For more day trip ideas, check out our Day Trip and Weekend Getaway Guide.
-Happy trails!
+Find more inspiration in our Day Trip and Weekend Getaway Guide.

 DIA: Beacon – Beacon, New York